Contents - Index

 Provides you with a Windows explorer type interface to enter/modify/delete records.
 There are 3 types of trees available for you to use.
 The second tree in the menu currently has a bug.
 To properly view the records on the right side of the screen you will need to double left-click with the mouse or give a single right click.
 When updating or adding records on a form you will be taken to a data input screen for that form.
 It will either be the classic style form or the interactive form, which is dependent on the option selected as your default in system options.

-The options here are used to setup payor and employee/recipient names and addresses in the system.
-Once it is setup, the information is permanent and will stay there from year to year unless it is deleted.
-This option is used to either change only name and address information that has previously been entered or Proforma names and addresses for next year.
-Remember that the program allows you to enter this information "ON-THE-FLY" during form entry.
+The options here are used to only setup payor and employee/recipient names and addresses in the system.
+Note that the program allows you to enter this information "ON-THE-FLY" during form entry.
 This option merely accesses the data independently of form entry.
+Once a name or address is setup in the system, that information is permanent and will stay there from year to year unless it is deleted.
+This section is useful to either change option is used to either change only name and address information that has previously been entered or Proforma names and addresses for next year.

-The Contact person, title of contact person and telephone number will appear on transmittal Form 1096 if entered.
+The Contact person, title of contact person and telephone number will appear on transmittal Form 1096 if entered under the Payor.